Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: A Note on Coordinate Representation

 \section{A Note on Coordinate Representation}

-Since it is necessary for the validity of the proof that the input polygon can be represented in size that is bounded by a function polynomial in the size of the YRSA instance, we give a possible method on how to embed the polygon with vertices at rational coordinates whose numerator and denominator are polynomial in $N$.
+Since it is necessary for the validity of the proof that the input polygon can be represented in size polynomial in the size of the YRSA instance, we give a possible method to embed the polygon with vertices at rational coordinates whose numerator and denominator are polynomial in~$N$.
+By an additional perturbation argument we can guarantee integer coordinates whose values are polynomial in~$N$ (which slightly strengthens the result).
+We first introduce the general technique used for the embedding, and then give further details on how the sink gadgets are constructed (using methods similar to~\cite{point_set_hard}).
+Finally, we explain how the construction can be transformed to integer points in general position.